rafelafrance/AngiospermTraiter/README.md

 - NOTE: Each web page refers to a specific taxonomic unit, in this case a family, so I know that from other information on the page, like the title.

-1. First I recognize that this is a text paragraph dealing with gynoecia, so I use a parser tailored with those terms.
+1. First I recognize that this is a text paragraph dealing with gynoecia, so I use a parser tailored for those terms.
    1. The first sentence in the paragraph contains the word `Gynoecium`.
 2. I then recognize other various terms in the paragraph.
-   1. `1–3–5(–6)` is a numeric range term.
+   1. `(1–)3–5(–6)` is a numeric range term.
 These are integers and there are no units (like cm) making it a count range and not a measurement range like length or width.
       - `1` = the minimum value seen
       - `3` = the commonly seen low value
       - `5` = the commonly seen high value
       - `6` = the maximum value seen
    2. `carpelled` is term applied to gynoecia.
-3. The parser recognizes the `<range> <carpelled>` pattern, and gets a carpel count for this plant taxon.
+3. The parser recognizes the `<range> <carpelled>` pattern, and returns a carpel count for this plant taxon.

 There are, of course, complications and subtleties not outlined above, but you should get the gist of what is going on here.

 ## Install

-You will need to have Python3.11+ installed, as well as pip, a package manager for Python.
+You will need to have Python3.12+ installed, as well as pip, a package manager for Python.
 You can install the requirements into your python environment like so:

 ```bash